 A Tuberculosis (TB) skin test is used to help identify people who may have TB infection.
 It is not used to diagnose current active TB disease.

-- People who are contacts to active TB disease
+- People suspected of having TB disease

-- Inject drugs and/or crack/cocaine use
+- People who inject drugs and/or use inhaled crack/cocaine substances

 - People living with HIV